 How we define ourselves is largely tied to the way we are viewed by the people surrounding us.
 This natural dynamic makes it harder to change and grow as the process isn’t solely internal.
 It also requires a change in others’ perceptions of us.
 Leaving your home country to live abroad provides the opportunity to introduce yourself to people that view you in a new way.
 They won’t have any preconceived notions about who you are, allowing for a completely fresh perspective of you as a person.
 This doesn’t mean you’ll become someone else, but it can enable you to take new steps in becoming the person you want to be.
 Returning home after a long period of absence may offer this same experience once more.

 It facilitates learning a new language

-Learning a second language has been shown to benefit job prospects, cognitive function as well as self-confidence and happiness.
+Learning a second language has been shown to benefit your brain not to mention job prospects, cognitive function as well as self-confidence and happiness.
 Living and studying abroad are the best ways to practice a new language on a spoken and written level.
 This allows one to understand the culture and people behind the language.
-The combination of a university-level language course and daily linguistic interaction can help students develop a solid grasp on a language.
+The combination of a university-level language course and daily linguistic interaction in that foreign language’s culture can help students develop a solid grasp on a language.

 The downsides of studying abroad:

 A big part of college is fostering a network that will be able to assist you socially as well as career-wise after graduation.
 This network needs to be nurtured and maintained, which becomes almost impossible while living abroad.
 New connections made are unlikely to be of use to a student looking for a job back home.
 Only the minority end up staying in the country they study in, making their network gained there less useful for the majority of students who return home.

 Higher rate of depression and loneliness among students abroad